barunTayenjam/casa-visitor-guardian/DEVELOPMENT_ROADMAP.md

 ## 🎯 Project Status Overview

-Casa Visitor Guardian is a functional home security camera system with real-time RTSP streaming, motion detection, and web-based monitoring.
-The core functionality is working, but several enhancements and features need implementation.
+Casa Visitor Guardian is a functional home security camera system with real-time RTSP streaming, motion detection, and web-based monitoring. **MAJOR FRONTEND STABILITY IMPROVEMENTS COMPLETED** - The application is now significantly more stable and user-friendly.

 ### ✅ Currently Working Features
 - ✅ Live RTSP streaming from multiple cameras